AquaFuse: Waterbody Fusion for Physics Guided View Synthesis of Underwater Scenes: Introduction

 In this paper, we explore a new technique for domain-aware data augmentation by fusing waterbody across different underwater scenes.
 The traditional approaches of data augmentation rely on preserving perspective or isometric constraints (\eg, rotations, translations, scaling, shear, dilation) or altering basic photometric properties (\eg, brightness, color, contrast, saturation).
 We hypothesize that physically accurate waterbody fusion can be an effective way to augment data for underwater image recognition and scene rendering research; see Fig.~\ref{fig:intro}.

 Note that the image style transfer literature~\cite{chen2024upst,zheng2024fast} offers solutions that learn artistic or photometric features from data.
 These methods rely on generative or adversarial networks to adapt one image domain's style to another~\cite{fabbri2018enhancing,li2018watergan}.
-While they excel at perceptual enhancements and artistic blending~\cite{islam2020fast}, physical constraints of underwater image formation~\cite{akkaynak2018revised} are not preserved.
-Hence, data augmentation by such \textit{domain transfer} is not suitable if physical realism and object geometry preservation are crucial, as in 3D view synthesis, scene reconstructions, robotic mapping, and visual servoing tasks~\cite{yang2024seasplat,wu20233d}.
+Existing learning pipelines focus on perceptual photorealism~\cite{chiu2022photowct2} or artistic blending~\cite{chen2021artistic,deng2021arbitrary,deng2022stytr2}), and thus cannot guarantee geometric preservation and depth integrity.
+While these models are computationally heavy themselves, running physics-based water removal methods~\cite{akkaynak2019sea} in the backend would make it infeasible for end-to-end and/or real-time use~\cite{islam2020fast}.
+Hence, data augmentation by such \textit{domain transfer} is not suitable if physical realism and object geometry preservation are crucial, as in 3D view synthesis, scene reconstructions, and robotic mapping tasks~\cite{yang2024seasplat,wu2023sdu_sfm}.

 We address these issues in \textbf{AquaFuse} by leveraging the revised underwater image formation model (UIFM)~\cite{akkaynak2018revised,akkaynak2019sea} to \textit{fuse} the optical characteristics of various waterbody types while preserving the object geometry on the scene.
 We formulate a nonlinear domain projection method to estimate scene depth in real-time, which facilitates an empirical estimation of the veiling light and illumination map.
 Veiling light is the global {background light} content of the backscatter signal, which decays exponentially with depth (optical distance)~\cite{akkaynak2019sea,li2016single,li2018emerging}.
 We decouple this global component from a reference image and integrate it into another (input) scene for backscatter fusion.
 The fused background light and backscatter signal drive the waterbody fusion, while the direct attenuation and illumination map remain preserved.
 We then reconstruct the AquaFused image by following the revised UIFM, retaining its physical properties.